netcon-consulting/clearswift-external-commands/replace_url/README.md

 replace_url.py V8.0.0
 =====================

-Replace URLs in text and html body if one of the keywords is found.
+Replace URLs in text and HTML body if one of the keywords is found.

 ## Parameters
 * keyword_list (string): name of lexical expression list with keywords